 J. FUNCTIONAL SKILLS AND ABILITIES C005 = 1The next few questions ask about this student's functional skills and abilities.
 J001.
-Which of the following best describes [STUDENT NAME]'s expressive communication?1 Uses symbolic language to communicate: Student uses verbal or written words, signs, Braille, or language-based augmentative systems to request, initiate, and respond to questions, describe things or events, and express refusal 1 O Uses intentional communication, but not at a symbolic language level: Student uses understandable communication through such modes as gestures, pictures, O Student communicates primarily through cries, facial expressions, change in muscle tone, etc., but no clear use of objects/textures, regularized gestures, C005 = 1J005.
-Does [STUDENT NAME] use an augmentative communication system in addition to or in place of oral speech?1 O I am unable to assess the student......6 C005 = 1
+Which of the following best describes [STUDENT NAME]'s expressive communication?1 Uses symbolic language to communicate: Student uses verbal or written words, signs, Braille, or language-based augmentative systems to request, initiate, and respond to O Uses intentional communication, but not at a symbolic language level: Student uses understandable communication through such modes as gestures, pictures, objects/textures, points, etc., to clearly express a variety of intentions......2 O Student communicates primarily through cries, facial expressions, change in muscle tone, etc., but no clear use of objects/textures, regularized gestures, pictures, signs, C005 = 1J005.
+Does [STUDENT NAME] use an augmentative communication system in addition to or in place of oral speech?1

-Which of the following best describes [STUDENT NAME]'s vision?1 J010.
+J010.
+Which of the following best describes [STUDENT NAME]'s vision?1

-O Vision appears to be within normal limits 1 Corrected vision within normal limits Low vision; uses vision for some activities of daily living No functional use of vision for activities of daily living, or unable to determine functional use of vision 4 0 I am unable to assess the student 6
+0 Vision appears to be within normal limits 1 Corrected vision within normal limits Low vision; uses vision for some activities of daily living No functional use of vision for activities of daily living, or unable to determine functional use of vision 4 0 I am unable to assess the student 6